davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.html/index.md

 ```html
 <div><p><i>Text<br/></i></p></div>
 ```
 Notice that each open tag is closed with respect to nested ordering.
-The exception is a void tag, `<hr/>` that stands alone and does not need to be matched.
+The exception is that void tag, `<br/>` that stands alone and does not need to be matched.

 **❌ Example 2: Incorrect nesting**
 ```html